 About the Home Fire Campaign

-Every day, seven people die in home fires, most victims in homes that lack smoke alarms.
-The American Red Cross wants to improve the odds and save lives - that's why we launched our Home Fire Campaign in 2014.
+Every day, seven people die in home fires, most often in homes without working smoke alarms.
+That’s why the American Red Cross launched our Home Fire Campaign in 2014 to save lives.

 Sound the Alarm is a critical part of the campaign.
-In just six years, our home visits have accomplished so much, including the installation of more than 2 million smoke alarms and preparing more than 2 million people against home fires.
+Through our home visits, we’ve installed more than 2.1 million free smoke alarms and prepared more than 2.3 million people for home fires.

 Sound the Alarm FAQs